smalos/nuBuilder4-Code-Library/browse_total_rows/README.md

 ### Using the function in several Browse Screens.

 If you want to use the addBrowseColumnTotal() function in several Browse Screens, you should create an external JavaScript file, instead of including the same script in every form (redundancy).
-Place the browse_total_rows.js in a subfolder of nuBuilder (e.g. /libs), and then refer to it by adding this JavaScript to (Setup ->) Header:
+Place the browse_total_rows.js in a subfolder of nuBuilder root directory (e.g. /libs), and then refer to it by adding this JavaScript to (Setup ->) Header:

 ```javascript
 </script>